Why Harley Quinn became a Bernie Sanders supporter in Birds of Prey - The Media Times

 -

 Outstanding corporate rip-off – one that was later referred to in “Office Space” – but an attempt to invent fun things with the addition of Richard Pryor was unsuccessful.
-There was also a strange problem with a weather satellite causing bad weather, which weather satellites cannot.
+There was also a strange problem that a weather satellite caused bad weather, which weather satellites cannot.
 It was pretty cool to see Clark Kent fight Superman.

 -